Shiv831731/myfirst/README.md

 # myfirst
-Its an educational puprose for the IBM.
+It's an assignment for the IBM.